slewiskelly/ock/docs/references/schema.md

 ```

 The rationale behind this is that the errors reported by CUE can sometimes be
 verbose, leading to some confusion as to how to resolve.
-A succint error message
+A succinct error
-may prove useful in helping an author update a page's metadata more easily than
+message may prove useful in helping an author update a page's metadata more
-first navigating an error provided by CUE directly.
+easily than first navigating an error provided by CUE directly.

 The use of custom error messages is optional, if a field has no `@error`
 attribute, or is unpopulated, then the native error reported via CUE's
-validation will be presented.
+validation is presented.

 ## Warnings